 When your back is against the wall as the president’s is now, withdrawing from the fight is not an option.
 It would be the quickest way for Mr. Trump to self-destruct.
 He will be sure to lose a second term in office, and as the senator from South Carolina so aptly said, it will signal the end of the Republican Party.

 As commander-in-chief, 45’s only choice is to channel the spirit of a U.S. Marine: Do not become accustomed to defensive positions.
 Run toward the fire, not away from it.
 Stand your ground and fight like hell.
-Any way you cut it, President Trump’s only option is to make like a fighter pilot and throttle up – balls to the wall.We value your comments!
-Please weigh in on our comment section below.
+Any way you cut it, President Trump’s only option is to make like a fighter pilot and throttle up – balls to the wall.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com